txwizard/libxml2_x64_and_ARM/README.md

 about which you can learn more at
 <https://www.asus.com/us/2-in-1-PCs/ASUS-NovaGo-TP370QL/>.

-This code builds on the latest version of iconv published on the official site, at <https://www.gnu.org/software/libiconv/>, adding a configuration for ARM.
+This code incorporates version 1.15, the latest version, of iconv published on the official site, at <https://www.gnu.org/software/libiconv/>, adding configurations for ARM, ARM64, and x64.

-For completeness, this repository includes the __Win32__ (32 bit Windows on Intel/AMD) binaries.
+For completeness, this repository includes the __Win32__ and x64 (32 and 64 bit
+Windows on Intel/AMD) binaries.

 ## Using These Libraries